Beatings, evictions reveal ugly side of China's local debt pile

-WUXI, China (Reuters) - When Xu Haifeng’s home was razed three years ago, she went to China’s capital Beijing to complain about the city and county governments that ordered the demolition.
+WUXI, China, Sept 3 (Reuters) - When Xu Haifeng’s home was razed three years ago, she went to China’s capital Beijing to complain about the city and county governments that ordered the demolition.

 Since then, she says family members have been kidnapped at least 18 times, typically having black bags thrust over their heads before being taken to a hotel-turned-illegal jail in the eastern city of Wuxi and locked for weeks in a tiny, windowless room.